Uberspace/manual/source/web-headers.rst

 Targeting
 =========

-Exactly like :ref:`web backends <backends>` a header can be set on a path, domain or both to ...
+Exactly like :doc:`web backends <web-backends>` a header can be set on a path, domain or both to ...

 ... make the header appear on a domain only: